-If you like the LG 27UK650-W but want a larger monitor to game on, then check out the LG 32UD99.
-The two monitors have almost identical performance, although the latter does perform slightly better with HDR content and can display a wide color gamut.
+If you like the LG 27UK650-W but want a larger monitor, check out the LG 32UD99-W. The two monitors have almost identical performance, although the latter does perform slightly better with HDR content and can display a wide color gamut.
 The response time and input lag are excellent, just like the smaller LG and, of course, the monitor supports FreeSync to ensure tear-free gaming.
 It also has a USB-C port and a USB hub, which is great if your computer has limited connectivity.

 The best 4k gaming monitor with G-SYNC support we've tested so far is the Acer Predator X27.
 It's a great IPS monitor overall with good picture quality, wide viewing angles, and good peak brightness, making it suitable for a bright room.

 As a gamer, you will appreciate the fast response time that displays fast-moving objects with almost no blur trail, and the 120Hz fast refresh rate.
 This monitor supports NVIDIA's G-SYNC for a very wide range of refresh rates, ensuring a tear-free gaming experience.
 Also, if you play a lot of HDR games, you should note that it offers the best HDR experience of the monitors we've tested thus far, mainly due to the excellent HDR peak brightness.
 The remarkable color gamut is also the best we've tested so far.